PierreKieffer/pitop/README.md

 </div>

+---

-Yes I know there are plenty of solutions already available, but I wanted to develop my own terminal based activity monitor with Go.
+Yes I know there are plenty of solutions already available, but I wanted to develop my own terminal based activity monitor with Go, for my Raspberry Pi.

 This is for RPI 4, it should work on RPI 3 (Update : It works on RPI 3).